Ruslan and Lyudmila (opera): Act 2

 Ruslan comes upon the cave of the kindly wizard Finn, who tells him that the evil sorcerer Chernomor has absconded with Lyudmila and that Ruslan is the man who will destroy him.
 Ruslan asks Finn why he lives in this deserted place, and Finn relates the story of many years ago, when he was a shepherd in his distant homeland (he says he is "a Finn") and fell in love with a beautiful girl named Naina.
 When she rejected his declaration of love, he went off to do battle with enemies for booty.
 Returning with this booty, he presented it to Naina, but she yet again spurned him.
 Then he resolved to study magic to win her; many years went by, and through sorcery he finally summoned an old, grey-haired, humpbacked woman – it was Naina, who now was mad with passion for him.
 He ran away from her and has been hiding from her ever since.
-For abandoning her, Naina is consumed by vengeful hatred, which will likewise fall upon Ruslan.
+For his abandoning her, Naina is consumed by vengeful hatred, which will likewise fall upon Ruslan.
 Assuring him that Lyudmila will not be harmed, Finn instructs Ruslan to head north, and the two of them exit in opposite directions.